Introduction to Yin Yoga

 1. Yin Yoga focuses on the connective tissues and joints of the body, stressing them and making them stronger and more adaptable.
 It does this through long holds at a reasonable and appropriate depth in a given Yoga pose.

-2. Yin Yoga is slow, which helps people who are newer to Yoga learn the basics, from breathing to learning to pay attention.
+2. Yin Yoga is slow, which helps people who are newer to Yoga learn the basics of the physical practice, from breathing to learning to pay attention to sensations and communication from the body.

 3. Yin is the antidote to modern life.
 This is my favourite reason for practicing - it’s a cultural shift away from doing and achieving to being and surrendering.
-You can’t push in a Yin class, you can’t stay for five mins at an uncomfortable place.
-The practice teaches you your boundaries, asks you to honour them, and cultivates you inner knowing.
+You can’t push in a Yin class, you can’t stay for five minutes in an uncomfortable stretch.
+The practice teaches you to define your boundaries, asks you to honour them, and cultivates you inner knowing, strength and resilience.

 How do we practice Yin Yoga?

-The best rule for practice is to practice with mindful awareness.
+The best “rule” for a Yin Yoga practice is to practice with mindful awareness.
 How deep, how long, how many props to use should be dictated by the day, by the desired outcome of the practice.
-You can create a bagua, or energy map, or plan with an intention, or simply follow your desires in a self-led practice.
+You can create a bagua, or energy map, to help you sequence your class, or plan with an intention (for example, an anatomical or emotional intention), or simply follow your desires in a self-led practice.
+I like to use the Insight Timer app to manage the time while I teach and practice.

 That said, there are a few things to keep in mind when approaching a Yin Yoga practice.